FNNDSC/fnndsc/js/chrisStoreAPI/README.md

 let client = new StoreClient(storeUrl);

-// retrieve a plugin given its name resp = client.getPlugin('simplefsapp');
+// fetch a plugin given its name resp = client.getPlugin('simplefsapp');
 resp
   .then(plugin => {